The ad blocking paradox

 Solution: give brand advertising a seat at the table

-But starting with the assumption that the industry will go broke without unacceptable levels of user tracking will get us to the wrong place.
 Brand advertisers need to send a credible signal, and privacy tech helps reinforce that signal.
 The less targetable that web advertising is, the more valuable that brand advertisers will find it.
+We will probably need a post-IAB organization for post-creepy online advertising.

 Peter Klein of MediaWhiz, writing in Ad Age, explains Why Do Not Track Will Make Online Advertising Better (Seriously).